garciart/network-automation/labs/cisco/small-network-demo.md

 ip address show | grep '[0-9]: e[mnt]'
 ```

-In our case, it is ```eth0```.
-Place the server on the same subnet as the host.
-If prompted, enter the webmaster's password:
+In our case, the port's name is ```eth0```.
+Place the server on the same subnet as the host, and, if prompted, enter the webmaster's password:

 ```
 sudo ifconfig eth0 192.168.1.111 netmask 255.255.255.0